-BMP Contact State Construction Engineer

-Target Audience Department contractors

-Description Offer CTTP Erosion and Sediment Control Training to the "Notices to Contractors" portion of the AHTD website and by mailings to all pre-certified contractors during

-Department contractors.

-Measurable Goals Training will be offered to Department contractors through

-Years 2 and 4 of the Permit.
+BMP Contact State Construction Engineer Target Audience Department contractors Target Pollution Sources Sediment, construction waste Description Require CTTP Erosion and Sediment Control Training for prime contractors on jobs disturbing a minimum on one acre.
+Measurable Goals Erosion and sediment control training course will be offered to contractors through advertisement on the Department website and required of prime contractors based on project size.
+This will be verified following contract awarding.

-7.3.6 Staff Assistance Visits to Department Projects (BMP 4.6)

-BMP Contact NDPES Section

-Description The NPDES Section will visit at least ten projects during each year of the Permit to assist in permit compliance and to identify innovative ideas.
-Projects which discharge to waters impaired for turbidity will receive special emphasis and a written record of the visits will be provided to the Districts and the Construction Division.
-At the end of each calendar year, a summary of visit findings will be provided to the Districts and the Construction Division.
+7.3.6 Staff Assistance Visits to ARDOT Projects (BMP 4.6) BMP Contact Natural Resources Section Target Audience N/A Target Pollution Sources Sediment, construction waste Description Members of the Department's Natural Resources Staff will visit ten projects during each year of the Permit to assist District personnel in overall NPDES program compliance.
+Special emphasis will be given to projects that discharge to turbidity impaired waters by and to special category waters identified by DEQ.
+Measurable Goals Visit at least ten projects during each year of the Permit, with a report of results to appropriate managers.
+Elevate reoccurring problems to the Districts and the Construction Division as needed.

-Measurable Goals

-Visit at least ten projects during each year of the Permit, with a report of results to appropriate managers, and provide an overall assessment to the Districts and the Construction Division at the end of each calendar year.

-7.4 Construction Site Storm Water Management Summary and Schedule
+7.4 Construction Site Stormwater Management Summary and Schedule